renanmoretto/keyv/README.md

 print(all_keys)  # output: ['key2', 'key3']
 ```
 ###
-Nosqueel uses pickle to serialize data (keys and values).
+keyv uses pickle to serialize data (keys and values).
 This means you are free to use any python type that can be serialized using pickle for both keys and values.

 ### Roadmap
 - [ ] tables